LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/target-audience.md

   Once you have added the types and statuses, you can configure this target audience by selecting from the added options in the dropdown menu.

-  Customer info is an Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Community.
+  Customer info is an Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Center.

 {: .notice}
 **Note:** You will need to decide if you wish to target by Customer type or by Customer status - it is not possible to target both parameters.